ilyas-bk/Aymene-Portfolio/README.md

 - [aymeneberdane.com](https://new.aymeneberdane.com/)

 ## Changelog
+- changed the whole contact section.
-- fixed the name on the hero section for respositivity
+- added the send message functionality to the contact section.
-- fixed the titles size for big screens

 ## Bugs to fix:
-- Hero section name paralax not working
-- Respositivity on contact section
-- Link the contact section to an email systeme
-- Revision on the products page
+- nothing apearent

 ## Features to add:
 - Products on product page
-- "comming soon" on place content place holders